 And remember, your no is someone else’s yes!
 You never know what kind of any opportunity you may be giving someone else.

-So, practice your script, be ready for the ask – it may come when you least expect it or don’t have the energy to deal with it.
+So, practice your script and be ready for the ask.
+It may come when you least expect it or don’t have the energy to deal with it.

 Betty Lochner is the Owner of Cornerstone Coaching & Training.
-She specializes in personal and organizational transformation and is the author of Dancing with Strangers: Communication skills for transforming your life at work and at home and 52 Communication Tips
+She is an expert in workplace communication and is the author of two books.
+Dancing with Strangers: Communication skills for transforming your life at work and at home and 52 Communication Tips

 To find out more about Cornerstone’s services and offerings visit our website: http://www.cornerstone-ct.com